-Products shipped to destinations outside of the United States accounted for 44.7%, 51.4%, 53.5% and 55.4% of our net revenues in the three months ended June 30, 2023 and in fiscal 2023, 2022 and 2021, respectively.
-Moreover, a substantial portion of our products is manufactured and tested in Taiwan, and the software development for our associative computing products occurs in Israel.
+Products shipped to destinations outside of the United States accounted for 66.5%, 47.3%, 51.4% and 53.5% of our net revenues in the three months ended June 30, 2024 and in fiscal 2024, 2023 and 2022, respectively.
+Moreover, a substantial portion of our products is manufactured and tested in Taiwan, and the software development for our associative computing products occurs in Israel where there is an evolving military conflict with Hamas.
 We intend to continue expanding our international business in the future.
 Conducting business outside of the United States subjects us to additional risks and challenges, including:

-- potential political and economic instability in, or armed conflicts that involve or affect, the countries in which we, our customers and our suppliers are located; - uncertainties regarding taxes, tariffs, quotas, export controls and license requirements, trade wars, policies that favor domestic companies over nondomestic companies, including government efforts to provide for the development and growth of local competitors, and other trade barriers; - heightened price sensitivity from customers in emerging markets; - compliance with a wide variety of foreign laws and regulations and unexpected changes in these laws and regulations; - fluctuations in freight rates and transportation disruptions; - difficulties and costs of staffing and managing personnel, distributors and representatives across different geographic areas and cultures, including assuring compliance with the U. S. Foreign Corrupt Practices Act and other U. S. and foreign anti-corruption laws; - difficulties in collecting accounts receivable and longer accounts receivable payment cycles; and - limited protection for intellectual property rights in some countries.
+- potential political and economic instability in, or armed conflicts that involve or affect, the countries in which we, our customers and our suppliers are located; - uncertainties regarding taxes, tariffs, quotas, export controls and license requirements, trade wars, policies that favor domestic companies over nondomestic companies, including government efforts to provide for the development and growth of local competitors, and other trade barriers; - heightened price sensitivity from customers in emerging markets; - compliance with a wide variety of foreign laws and regulations and unexpected changes in these laws and regulations; - fluctuations in freight rates and transportation disruptions; - difficulties and costs of staffing and managing personnel, distributors and representatives across different geographic areas and cultures, including assuring compliance with the U.S. Foreign Corrupt Practices Act and other U.S. and foreign anti-corruption laws; - difficulties in collecting accounts receivable and longer accounts receivable payment cycles; and - limited protection for intellectual property rights in some countries.